OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-043.md

 ## Psalm 43:3

-> Send out Your light and Your truth, they shall lead me;
+> Send forth Your light and Your truth, they shall guide me;
-> They shall bring me to Your holy hill
+> They shall bring me to Your sacred hill
 > And to Your dwelling places.

 ## Psalm 43:4

-> Then I will go to the altar of God,
+> Then I will approach the altar of God,
-> To God my exceeding joy;
+> To God, my greatest joy;
-> And I will praise You on the lyre, God, my God.
+> And I will praise You with the lyre, God, my God.

 ---

 ## Psalm 43:5

-> Why are you in despair, my soul?
+> Why are you downcast, my soul?
-> And why are you restless within me?
+> And why are you unsettled within me?
-> Wait for God, for I will again praise Him
+> Hope in God, for I will yet praise Him
 > For the help of His presence, my God.